NaamaBarIlan/data-structures-and-algorithms/Data-Structures/Traversals/README.md

 // hashset.Add(4) => returns false;

-// Count the number of elements in the Hashset: hashset.Count;
+// COUNT the number of elements in the Hashset: hashset.Count;

-// Display all elements:
+// DISPLAY all elements:
 foreach(var item in hashset)
 {
 	Console.WriteLine(item);
 }

-// Remove an element:
+// REMOVE an element:
 hashset.Remove(4);
 ```